charlieellington/no-bad-parts/README.md

 # 2. Add your keys
 cp env.example .env.local
-# open .env.local and paste the URL + anon key from Step 3
+# open .env.local and paste the URL + anon key from Step 5
+# (Optional) add the Re-Send keys from Step 3 for welcome e-mails

 # 3. (Optional) run SQL migrations if you created a fresh database
 supabase db push --file supabase/migrations/init.sql